How to Pay Rent and Utilities as a Foreigner

 2. Paying Rent and Utilities

-• For Rent: Scan the landlord’s QR code or transfer directly to their account.
+• For Rent: Scan your landlord’s QR code or transfer directly to their account.

-• For Utilities: Use the apps’ utility payment features to enter your account details and pay bills seamlessly.
+• For Utilities: Use the apps’ utility payment features.
+Enter your account details (found on your utility bill) and pay seamlessly.

 Managing Rent Payments